 Regulation 154 of the Company's Constitution states that any Director so appointed by the Board shall hold office only until the next annual general meeting of the Company ("AGM") and shall then be eligible for re-election.
-Mr. Foo who was appointed on 15 March 2024 and will be eligible for re-election at the forthcoming AGM to be held on 30 April 2024.
+Mr. Yek who was appointed on 15 March 2025 will be eligible for re-election at the forthcoming AGM to be held on 28 April 2025.

 In addition, Regulation 144 of the Company's Constitution states that at each AGM, one-third (or if their number is not three or a multiple of three, then the number nearest one-third) of the Directors for the time being, shall retire from office and that all Directors shall retire from office at least once in every three (3) years and such retiring Directors shall be eligible for re-election.
 Each member of the NC has abstained from voting on any resolutions in respect of the assessment of his performance or re-nomination as Director.
-Khoo Song Koon and Raja Hayat are eligible for re-election at the forthcoming AGM to be held on 30 April 2024.
-The NC noted that Khoo Song Koon who is due for retirement at the forthcoming AGM will not seek for re-election in view of Catalist Rule 406(3)(d)(iv), which states that directors who have been on the board for more than nine (9) years, will no longer be considered independent.
+Mr. Chan Cheng Fei ("Mr. Chan") and Mr. Yek are eligible for re-election at the forthcoming AGM to be held on 28 April 2025.
+The NC noted that Mr. Chow who is due for retirement at the forthcoming AGM will not be standing for re-election in view of Catalist Rule 406(3)(d)(iv), which states that directors who have been on the Board for more than nine (9) years will no longer be considered independent.

-The NC recommended that Executive Director, Raja Hayat and Independent Director, Eddie Foo Too Ee be put forward for re-election at the forthcoming AGM.
-The Board accepted the recommendation and being eligible, Raja Hayat and Eddie Foo Toon Ee will be offering themselves for re-election at the forthcoming AGM.
+The NC recommended that Executive Director, Mr. Chan and Independent Director, Mr. Yek be put forward for re-election at the forthcoming AGM.
+The Board accepted the recommendation, and being eligible, Mr. Chan and Mr. Yek will be offering themselves for re-election at the forthcoming AGM.